jesuslpm/PersistentHashing/README.md

 # PersistentHashing
-Persistent Hash Tables backed by Memory Mapped Files
+<strong>Lightning fast persistent hash tables backed by memory mapped files</strong>

 This library will contain a collection of classes that will implement persistent hash tables.